-The concept of "sales force effectiveness" is hard to define, it has different meanings for different people.
-However, for this research, the framework proposed by Zoltners, Sinha and Lomier in their research called "Salesforce effectiveness: A framework for researchers and practitioners" will be of great help and it will give a clear idea of what are the forces driving effectiveness.
-As they mention in their publication: "A vice president of sales might view effectiveness as "adding value to the customer beyond the product by changing the sales process from transactional to consultative."
+The concept of "sales force effectiveness" is not well defined, having different meanings for different people.
+A vice president of sales might view effectiveness as "adding value to the customer beyond the product by changing the sales process from transactional to consultative."
 A sales compensation analyst might view it as "increasing sales force morale and motivation through better incentive compensation programs."
 A sales training manager might view effectiveness as "increasing salesperson competency through innovative training programs."
 A finance manager might view it as "increasing sales per salesperson" or "holding sales force costs below a benchmark percentage of sales."
-(Zoltners, Sinha, & Lomier, 2008)
+There are three major reasons that academic focus on sales has not matched the level of practitioner interest.
+First, salesforce research is difficult because it cuts across many different disciplines.
+Second, many consider the sales function to be somewhat of an art and a mystery.
+Best-selling books on sales are filled with anecdotes and tips on how to be successful in sales, yet rarely does the popular press portray sales as a discipline backed by research, data, or frameworks.
+Finally, academics generally have poor access to sales organizations.
+Companies are reluctant to let researchers experiment with salespeople, most of whom are highly action-oriented and preoccupied with achieving their revenue goals.

-The Salesforce Effectiveness Framework proposed by Zoltners et al, has been used to successfully diagnose problems, recognize opportunities, and adapt the sales strategy properly.
-In developing this type of framework, is possible to understand a complex definition just by looking at the Figures extracted from the research mentioned above.
-Later, although the framework does not contain every aspect in every selling organization, the major components and relationships have been captured and this reflects the majority of organizations.
-(Zoltners, Sinha, & Lomier, 2008)
+The Salesforce Effectiveness Framework has been used to successfully diagnose problems, recognize opportunities, and adapt sales forces appropriately.
+In developing the framework, a simple picture is created to understand a complex definition.
+Hence, although the framework does not contain every nuance that exists in every selling organization, the major components and relationships evident in most sales organizations have been captured.